roookeee/datus/USAGE.md

 }
 ```

-Maybe some parts of the mapping logic are businessful or too complex to express in a simple lamdba:
+Maybe some parts of the mapping logic are businessful or too complex to express in a simple lambda:
 ```java
 class PersonNameCleaner {
     public String cleanupFirstName(String firstName) { ... }